avhb/avhb.github.io/content/Lists/citaten-aforismen.md

 > The faintest ink is better than the best memory ~ Mad Men

+> Sometimes you have to let go in order to get what you want.

 > Gierigheid bedriegd wijsheid

 > Online romance is an oxymoron